aliasimkazmi/aliasimkazmi/README.md

 - 💬 Ask me about ...
 - 📫 How to reach me: aliasimkazmi@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I love the slowest moving animals and 😻
+- ⚡ Fun fact: I love the slowest moving animals and Felines😻